Other projects

 • InDesign

-Reading the three scripts was my starting point.
-Each play had a different emotional register and a different kind of hidden thing: illness, self-image, addiction.
-The challenge was finding a visual language that could hold all three without flattening them into a single message.
+I read the three scripts first.
+Each play had a different emotional register and a different kind of hidden thing — illness, self-image, addiction.
+The visual language had to hold all three without flattening them into a single message.

-Hand-drawn lettering to evoke an urgent, DIY feeling — like something written quickly, secretly, or under emotional pressure.
+Typography.
+Hand-drawn lettering throughout, to evoke an urgent, DIY feeling — like something written quickly, secretly, or under emotional pressure.

-A deep night blue as the base, with warm amber and ochre light accents to suggest lit interiors seen from outside in the dark.
+Colour palette.
+A deep night blue as the base, with warm amber and ochre accents to suggest lit interiors seen from outside in the dark.

-All illustrations, textures, patterns, and the main lettering were hand-drawn in Procreate, then composed and finalized in InDesign.
+All illustrations, textures, patterns, and the main lettering were hand-drawn in Procreate, then composed and finalised in InDesign.
+Each play got its own scene — a window into a different private moment.

 A public figure hiding an addiction — wine poured, bottles accumulating, the performance of control slowly unravelling.